Connect with us

 “I opened the side door of the van where Jim was and just saw the look on his face,” Konechne said.
 “It’s a look I’ll never forget.”

 Rural medics often have less training and experience than their urban counterparts, Konechne said.
 Speaking with a more experienced provider via video gives him peace of mind, especially in uncommon situations.
-Konechne said the Kimball ambulance service sees only about three a year with injuries as bad as Jim Lutter’s.
+Konechne said the Kimball ambulance service sees only about three patients a year with injuries as bad as Jim Lutter’s.

 Katie DeJong was the emergency medicine physician at Avel eCare’s telehealth center who took the ambulance crew’s video call.